Conventional Loan Requirements, Loan Limits & Down Payment Options

 Fannie Mae Options – Conforming Loan

 The down payment options for a purchase depend on many factors.
 Some factors include, the number of units, credit reputation, capacity, and collateral.
-For a principal residence, the minimum down payment is 3% for a 1 unit.
-For 2-4 units, the minimum down payment is 25%.
+For a principal residence, the minimum down payment is:

-Investment properties require a minimum down payment of 15% for 1 unit and 25% for 2-4 units.
-For a 2-4 units primary residence, the minimum down payment is 25%, but there is a Freddie Mac option with a minimum down payment of 5% for 2-4 units.
+For a 2 to 4 units primary residence, the minimum down payment is 25%, but there is a Freddie Mac option with a minimum down payment of 5% for 2 to 4 units.

 Freddie Mac Options – Conventional Loan

-If you are looking for other multi-unit options, FHA minimum down payment for 2-4 units is 3.5%.
+If you are looking for other multi-unit options, FHA minimum down payment for 2 to 4 units is 3.5%.
 FHA requires that the borrower occupies one of the units as a primary residence and does not have income restrictions.

 Conventional Loans Without PMI